Arnoldosmium/BetFun/README.md

 _Why I did this?_
 - I'm a soccer fan.
 A Deportivo de La Coruña fan.
-- I have no money to bet / Bet like someone with $10M (lol)
+- I have no money to bet or to bet like someone with $10M (lol)
 - Some future machine learning stuff.